languagetool-org/languagetool/languagetool-language-modules/pt/src/main/resources/org/languagetool/resource/pt/hunspell/README_pt_PT.txt

      3. MPL Version 1.1

 To install : Find a suitable application that uses myspell
-    dictionaries like openoffice, or hunspell terminal aplication.
+    dictionaries like openoffice, or hunspell terminal application.
 Use the program dictionary application (if it has) for installing the dictionaries.
 For openoffice, you should make sure that the dictionary.lst file has the following line: DICT pt PT pt_PT